End of life care planning

-Although it may be difficult, preparing for the end of life can help you and your family come to terms with what’s happening.
+Although it may be difficult, planning for end of life care can help you and your family come to terms with what’s happening.
 It can also give you some control back in a situation that’s been taken out of your control.

 Please note, the following information may be upsetting to read, especially at this difficult time.